 U.S. Commercial Real Estate Investment Volume by Market (Last 4 Quarters)

 (USD Billions / % Figures Shows Change from Trailing 4 Quarters in Prior Year)

-U.S. Multifamily Vacancy Rate and YoY % Change
+U.S. Multifamily Vacancy Rate and QoQ % Change

 U.S. Multifamily Vacancy Rate by Class

-Average rent nationwide increased by 6.7% year-over-year in Q4.
-This is down from the record 15.2% year-over-year increase in Q1 but it is well above the historical average of 2.7% annual increase.
+Average monthly nationwide rent increased by 4.5% on a year-over-year basis.
+While this is down from the record 15.3% increase in Q1 2022, it is still well above the pre-pandemic average of 2.7%.